ernierasta/xb/README.md

 - add autoinstall script,

-~~- add flatpak support (probably as separate set of commands, flatpak is slower then xbps),~~
-- fix short flatpak names (for now skype is there as "client", becouse of: com.skype.Client), test it more.
+~~- add flatpak support (probably as separate set of commands, flatpak is slower then xbps),~~ ~~- fix short flatpak names (for now skype is there as "client", because of: com.skype.Client), test it more.~~
 - maybe add more commands if needed ...

 ### Alternatives: